rnjhnd/intelligent-home-facade/README.md

 **HomeInterface:** The facade class that coordinates interactions between the client (HomeApp) and the individual home services.
 It includes the `turnOnAll()` and `turnOffAll()` methods to control all services simultaneously.

-**HomeApp:** The client class that uses the HomeInterface to access and utilize home services seamlessly.
+**HomeApp:** The client class that uses the HomeInterface to access and utilize home services seamlessly

-In your solution you must provide the following in your Github link account:

-  * Problem statement (description of the problem.
-Just copy what is stated here.
-  * Uploaded java codes for the solution.</div>